-The community center at Astor Avenue is an older facility that will likely require additional repair and upgrades over a long period of time to remain operational.
-These funds are set aside for improvements to the facility focusing on specialty needs of the food pantry and building wide system requirements for phones, internet access, and HVAC.
-The funds for these improvements have already been secured through the CDBG grant process.
+The community center at Astor Avenue is an older facility that requires additional repair and upgrades to remain operational.
+These funds are set aside for improvements to the facility focusing on specialty needs of the food pantry, more office space, and building wide system requirements for phones, internet access, and HVAC.
+The majority of funds for these improvements have already been secured through the CDBG grant process.